MusicDataset/md_homepage/content/musics/f/FrenchSuiteNo.5inGMajor(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - French Suite No. 5 in G Major (1)
+title: French Suite No. 5 in G Major (1)
 description: This is the description for French Suite No. 5 in G Major by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]